 - (1) Withholding monthly progress payments;

-- (2) Assessing sanctions; and/or
+- (2) Assessing sanctions;

+- (3) Liquidated damages; and/or

-- (3) Disqualifying the contractor from future bidding as non-responsible.
+- (4) Disqualifying the contractor from future bidding as non-responsible.

 The contractor, subrecipient, or subcontractor shall ensure that all subcontract agreements contain this non-discrimination assurance.

 1. Time is of the Essence: